contactopensource/contactopensource/api/edge/index.md

   * disambiguation: text

-  * sign: string(1) (index) - example: a green check mark emoji to indicate that this instance is complete.
+  * sign: text(1) (index) - example: a green check mark emoji to indicate that this instance is complete.

   * kind: string (index) - example: a "Pet" resource can be a kind of "Dog", "Cat", "Bird", etc.

+  * star_count: integer - example: 5 for the best rating

+  * quick_response_code_id: quick_response_code.id - example: A quick-response code that is a URL that leads to this card.

+  * universal_product_code_id: universal_product_code.id - example: A universal product code that is an id that leads to this card.

+images:

   * avatar_image_400x400_url: url